 I always rave about my trips with GAdventures but I still haven’t written about them.
 I’ve decided that I will do a little piece about my trip to Machu Picchu via the Inca Trail.
 If you are going as a solo traveller you can also go on the train, here is how you can buy tickets for Machu Picchu.
+Make sure to check out our Inca Trail packing list here and if you won’t be hiking to Machu Picchu then check out a general Peru packing list here.

 The price of the tour was fantastic, I was a little worried about the time of year because January is usually quite rainy apparently but that’s the only time I could really go.
 I ordered some hiking boots on amazon, along with a backpack and a few other bits and bobs and I felt like I was ready to go!
 You can check out my packing list for the Inca Trail here.